08 May When to choose Social Media vs SEO vs PPC?

 If you have a limited budget and want to maximise your success on online marketing, you might be wondering whether to pool your resources into Social media, SEO or PPC.

-We get this question a lot and we’ve decided to help put ourselves in the mindset of a business with a limited budget so we can help you see what channel will work well for you.
+As a Facebook advertising company in London, we get this question a lot and we’ve decided to help put ourselves in the mindset of a business with a limited budget so we can help you see what channel will work well for you.

 What is PPC?
 How do you get leads from PPC?

 Getting leads from PPC is all about getting ads in front.
 Of the right people, at the right price.

 There are some hacks to be had!
 Neil Patel, one of our favourite authorities on PPC has this great trick around optimising your ads based on your competitor searches and adverts!

 “Go to SpyFu.com.
 In the search box, type your competitor’s URL.
 Click the search icon.
 Next, you’ll see an overview of your competitor’s match keyword performance.
 You’ll also see the estimated monthly PPC clicks and more.
 Click “Paid Keywords” to see the broad match keywords generating the most clicks for your competitor.
 Now, you know a lot about your competitor.
 You can bid on the same keywords that they’re targeting or choose a different set of keywords.
 Both options can give you the upper hand.
 Analysing their ad copy can also help you create even more effective ads that’ll compel and convert your target audience by clicking on the text ad or ad extension.”

 This is just one of a range of smart hacks about getting more for your money when it comes to PPC.
 There is also optimisation of quality score, setting up mobile friendly landing pages, optimising ads, writing great copy and remarketing.
 As you can tell, just bidding for some keywords in your niche isn’t enough to make a full strategy, which is why many people choose to use a dedicated PPC agency who can help them make all these tricky decisions.

 How long will it take to see an ROI from PPC?